shoehang/COVID-19-Stat-Bot/README.md

 7. Navigate to the menu on the left-hand-side and select "OAuth2."
 8. Checkbox the "bot" option for SCOPES menu and copy the generated link.
 9. Enter link into browser and invite to server.
+   - You must have the "Manage Server" permission on the desired server in order for it to appear in the invite menu.
 ```

 ## Bot TL:DR